 - Having a classic engagement ring is really important to me

-If so, we recommend opting for a white or yellow metal.
+If any of the statements above apply to you, we recommend opting for a white or yellow metal.
 Think about your style on a spectrum that goes from classic (1) to avant-garde (10).
 If you find yourself closer to a 1, we'd recommend platinum or white gold for your setting.
-A white metal is guaranteed to endure generations and you'll never have to worry about whether or not you made the right choice.
-If you're somewhere in between, you can also add yellow gold into the equation, as this metal can slide the line between classic and current quite easily.
+A white metal is guaranteed to endure generations and will match with the white gold and platinum jewelry you already have.
+If most of your jewelry is yellow gold, consider this classic fine metal for your bridal set.

-If you're still dreaming of rose gold long after your engagement ring & wedding band are complete, consider selecting a thin rose gold band to stack with your ensemble.
+If you're still dreaming of rose gold long after your engagement ring and wedding band are complete, consider selecting a thin rose gold band to stack with your ensemble, as mixed metal stacks can have a lot of visual interest.
 We've designed delicate bands in our collection for just this reason, and many of them can be purchased for under $1000.
 They will add just the right amount of character to your bridal set, without taking you into avant-garde territory.
+A mixed metal bridal set ensures that you can wear any necklace or pair of earrings in your collection, regardless of whether it's white, yellow or rose gold